Summary of Antifragile by Nassim Taleb

 No one with so little downside ever exercised so much power.

 This is unfair.
-You should never get antifragility at the expense of someone else.
+You should never benefit from antifragility at the expense of someone else.

 If you want to live happily in our society, you need to become antifragile so that in the event of a Black Swan, you can survive (and thrive).